njit-prof-bill/njit-prof-bill-cs490-project-fall-2025/README.md

-# JobFlow Pro: ATS for Candidates
+# ATS for Candidates
 *CS 490 Capstone Project - Fall 2025*

 ## Executive Summary

-**JobFlow Pro** is a revolutionary Applicant Tracking System designed specifically for job candidates - flipping the traditional employer-centric ATS model to empower job seekers with the same sophisticated tools that employers use to manage their hiring process.
-Our comprehensive platform leverages AI-powered automation to transform the job search experience, enabling candidates to take control of their career journey with intelligent application management, personalized content generation, and data-driven insights.
+This project creates an Applicant Tracking System designed specifically for job candidates, flipping the traditional employer-centric ATS model to empower job seekers with the same tools that employers use to manage their hiring process.
+The platform leverages AI-powered automation to streamline the job search experience, enabling candidates to take control of their career journey with intelligent application management, personalized content generation, and data-driven insights.

 ## Business Concept

-As a capstone project presented in a business startup format, JobFlow Pro addresses the critical gap in the job search market where candidates lack the organizational tools and intelligence that employers take for granted.
-Our platform democratizes access to professional-grade career management technology, creating a new category of candidate-centric career software.
+As a capstone project presented in a business startup format, this ATS for candidates addresses the gap in the job search market where candidates lack the organizational tools and intelligence that employers take for granted.
+The platform democratizes access to professional-grade career management technology, creating a new category of candidate-centric career software.

 ### Market Opportunity
 - **$4.5B** global job board market size (2024)